njkaiser/configs/README.md

 - `]]`	jumps to the next section
 - `[]`	jump to the end of the previous section
 - `][`	jump to the end of the next section
+- `H`	jump to the last line on screen
+- `L`	jump to the first line on screen

 #### Insert Mode
 - `i`	start insert mode at cursor